Jonas-Luetolf/Neural-Network/README.md

-# A simpel Neural Network Framework
+# A simple Neural Network Framework
 ## written to understand how neural networks work

 **LICENSE: MIT**